Steps in Application & Hiring Process

 FBI/BCI Background Check: This check runs the candidate through Ohio and the FBI database to ensure that they are not nor have they been in any criminal trouble that they otherwise failed to disclose.

-Hiring: Once all these steps are completed successfully the candidate will be sworn in with our department.
+Hiring: Once all these steps are completed successfully, the candidate will be sworn in with our department.
 If the candidate is certified through the Ohio Peace Officer Training Academy then they will begin field training.
 If they are not, they will be sent to get their certification at a police academy.
 Typically candidates are sent to the Ohio State Highway Patrol academy (OSP Academy).
 This is a rigorous, paramilitary training academy.
 Candidates live in the academy Monday through Friday and return home on the weekends.
-If this academy is not available then candidates will be sent to whatever academy is available to the city.
+If this academy is not available, then candidates will be sent to whatever academy is available to the city.
 Candidates will be paid to attend the academy.

-If there are any questions throughout the process candidates can contact the Chief of Police.
+If there are any questions throughout the process, candidates can contact the Chief of Police.